jdx/mise/docs/configuration.md

 run = 'echo "running build tasks"'
 ```

-`.mise.toml` files are hierarchical.
+`mise.toml` files are hierarchical.
 The configuration in a file in the current directory will
 override conflicting configuration in parent directories.
-For example, if `~/src/myproj/.mise.toml`
+For example, if `~/src/myproj/mise.toml`
 defines the following:

 ```toml